V Taper - What is it?

 Any development of the waist size through training detracts from the shoulder to waist ratio.
 There isn’t a need for any direct training for the obliques as with any pressing, squatting and ab work will indirectly stimulate the obliques.
 On this basis - avoid hitting the obliques!

 Remember it’s all about the proportions.
 Keep your waist small and it makes your shoulders look broad.
 But a HUGE caveat all this is the clothes you wear.
 We cannot emphasise this enough.
 You can have the golden ratio, the perfect proportions down.
 But if your clothing is baggy, you're hiding it!
 The biggest culprit of these baggy clothes are dress shirts.
 Nowadays they aren’t made for guys with a V Taper shape.
 You will find that your shirts are fitted in the shoulders but sag around your waist.
 So to show off that hard earned V shape you pay extra to take your shirt to a tailor.

 Not any longer....That’s why we created Tapered Fit Shirts.
-Our shirts are expertly designed for guys with wide shoulders and a narrow waist.
+Our shirts are expertly designed for bodybuilders with wide shoulders and a narrow waist.
 Perfect for your v taper body.
 No more fabric pooling around the waist, a perfect fit from lats to waist.
 You put in all that effort into your diet and training, your body deserves to be shown off!